What To Do In Palermo Buenos Aires: 17 Best Things

 Go shopping

-Buenos Aires is a shopping haven, but Palermo is where it’s at for browsers, window shoppers, and those looking to shop ‘til they drop alike.
-Shopping is definitely one of the best things to do in Palermo Soho, which with its cobbled streets lined with trees is the ideal place to spend some time browsing.
+Shopping is definitely one of the best things to do in Palermo Soho.
+With its cobbled streets lined with trees, it is the ideal place to spend some time browsing.
 Here you’ll find a collection of boutique clothing shops, locally owned accessory stores, and designer outlets.

 Enjoy coffee in one of the nicest cafés